shovanmaity/k8s-volume-copy/docs/demo/02_rsync_populator.md

        requests:
          storage: 2Gi
    ```
-7. Create a new pod and check the older data is present or not.
+7. Create a new pod and check the older data is present or not in the new PVC.
    ```bash
    kubectl apply -f yaml/populator/rsync/app/pod-d.yaml
    ```